LimeChain/matchstick/README.md

 `export THEGRAPH_STORE_POSTGRES_DIESEL_URL=postgresql://<your_username>:@localhost:5432/thegraph`

-Then you need to start up postgres with the following command:
+Then you need to start up postgres with the following command (or something similar, depending on your system):

 `pg_ctl -D /usr/local/var/postgres start`